koritalasuryateja/testharness/README.md

 I encountered an issue where gron.py was incorrectly interpreting a JSON structure as a filename.
 After a thorough review, I resolved the problem by adjusting the test harness to distinguish when to provide the JSON data directly via STDIN and when to treat the input as a file argument.

 ## Implemented Extensions
-1.Command-Line Flags for wc.py: This utility supports flags to selectively count lines, words, or characters. example comand:
+- Command-Line Flags for wc.py: This utility supports flags to selectively count lines, words, or characters. example comand:
 $ ./your_script.py -l file.txt  # Count lines only
 $ ./your_script.py -lw file.txt  # Count lines and words
-2.To support multiple files for wc.py: this utility lets you specify multiple files, where it will print a total example command:
+- To support multiple files for wc.py: this utility lets you specify multiple files, where it will print a total example command:
 $ ./your_script.py file1.txt file2.txt
-3.By default, gron uses json as the name of the base object.
+- By default, gron uses json as the name of the base object.
 Add a flag --obj that takes an argument specifying a different base object
 example:
 $ ./your_script.py --obj o eg.json
 o = {};